SteveSayantan/DevOps-Bootcamp/cicd-basics/first-jenkins-pipeline.md

     }
     ```
     Explanation
-    - first, Jenkins gets the Jenkinsfile from the repo by cloning it.
+    - first, Jenkins gets the Jenkinsfile from the repo by cloning it automatically.
+This is the default behavior in case of declarative pipeline.
     - Builds a container based on the given image to run the script
     - removes the container